andrebergvind/capstone-project-exercise-productivity-analysis/README.md

 - Cognitive effects such as increased energy and motivation show strong positive relationships with productivity.
 - Reduced stress following exercise also appears to contribute to improved productivity.
 - Certain exercise types appear to be associated with higher productivity outcomes, although results vary across respondents.
+- Responses indicate individual differences, with some participants experiencing neutral or even negative short-term effects.

-These findings suggest that physical exercise may play a meaningful role in supporting students’ perceived cognitive performance and short-term academic productivity.
+Overall, the findings suggest that physical exercise can play a meaningful role in supporting students’ perceived cognitive performance and short-term academic productivity, although its impact is not uniform across all individuals.

 ## Final Results